skariel/webalchemy/README.md

 ##Philosophy

 The main idea is to write all server-side code and automate the client using proxy objects.
 This works well for all kinds of apps.
 For e.g. if you want 100% client side, just tell the server to generate or serve the client code.
 If you want 99% server then don't use any client code except for passing events to the server, which will decide what to do.
 This is like the opposite of what Meteor does, but seems to have several advantages.
 The best advantage is that you get to enjoy all the Python ecosystem on the server.
 Want to do some number crunching, machine learning, natural language analysis, or cartography?
 No problem!
-Another advantages are server-side code and HTML generation, Python on client side, scaling with ZMQ, etc.
+Other advantages are server-side code and HTML generation, Python on client side, scaling with ZMQ, etc.

 ###What to expect: